florians10/TechTest-ApplicationService/readme.md

 - Only Applications from verfied Users should be processed.
 - All outputs of the Application process must be captured by downstream systems which subscribe to `DomainEvents`.
 Some examples are included.

+### Tips

+- Write clean, readable code.
+- Write tests.
+See `ProductOneTests` for an example.
+- Demonstrate knowledge of SOLID principles and design patterns.
+- Be a perfectionist.
+But, remember, done is better than perfect.
+- Keep a simple log of your decisions etc.  See [log](log.md)
+- Be prepared to discuss your solution in a follow-up interview.

-### Notes
+- ### Notes

-- `Services.AdministratorOne.Abstractions` is a third-party library.
+- `Services.AdministratorOne.Abstractions` and `Services.AdministratorTwo.Abstractions` are third-party libraries.
+You can't change them.
 - You may add new projects to the solution, and add appropriate nuget references.
 - You may change and add new types defined in `Services.Common.Model`.
 But, because this library is shared within the company, you'll need to justify your decision.
 - The exercise should take no-longer than two hours.
 Don't implement:
     - Simple validation (required, min-length etc).
     - Argument checking
     - Logging
-- Keep a simple log of your decisions etc.  See [log](log.md)
-- Commit often to demonstrate your thought process.
+    - Exception handling

-- When you're ready, push and let Tembo know when you're done.
+Good luck!
+When you're ready, push and let Tembo know when you're done.